Study in the United Kingdom

 • London is one of the world's most expensive cities to live in.
 Many students choose universities outside London — Manchester, Leeds, Birmingham, Edinburgh, Nottingham — and find they get an equally strong degree at meaningfully lower accommodation and living costs.
 This is worth factoring into your choice seriously.

 • Healthcare costs are lower than you might expect.
-International students on the Student visa pay the Immigration Health Surcharge (currently around £776 per year ) which gives access to the NHS during your stay.
+International students usually pay the Immigration Health Surcharge (currently around £776 per year ) which gives access to the NHS during your stay.
 This covers most healthcare needs.

 • Scotland has a different university system.
 Scottish undergraduate degrees are typically four years (not three), equivalent to a bachelor's with honours.
 If you are comparing programs, check whether you are looking at a three-year English degree or a four-year Scottish degree — both are fully recognised.